djordje200179/Niski/README.md

 Besides that, there are also functions that allow communication with external devices present on the FPGA development board.

+Dynamic memory allocation for user programs is accomplished by using first-fit algorithm.
+But for kernel objects, a more efficient buddy/slab algorithm is used.

+Scheduler is implemented as a FIFO, but for future plans I want to implement a more efficient algorithm.
+Scheduling is preemptive, and the time slice is 1s.

 ### C standard library
 GCC automatically generates header files with